w1th4d/JarPlant-all-the-things/README.md

 ## Initial infection

-Depending on your testing methodology, you may either just _run it manually_ or _emulate a supply-chain attack_.
+Depending on your scenario, you may either just _run it manually_ or _emulate a supply-chain attack_.

 ### Run it manually